 To lift the movie passed being little more than sleazy exploitation and narrowly avoid falling off the cliff into hentai, the direction doesn’t skimp on the cheesiness.
 The romance that builds between Taki and Makie over the course of the story builds to such a ludicrous finale of marriage and pregnancy that it’s rather sweet for being so corny.
 After all the grotesqueness of putrid monsters, gory deaths, and rape of all kinds, a happy ending serves as a satisfying chaser for all the craziness, despite how weird it appears.
 It also helps that the film is allowed to breath at times.
 During a calm before the storm, Taki and another guard relax at a safe house and share sandwiches over a game of chess.
 It’s a pleasing bit of ease before all the violence and sex starts up again.

-Wicked City is that gem of a picture you hope to find late at night on cable; a film that’s willing to go for the graphic adult content, but doesn’t play it up as a disgusting insult to your intelligence.
-The animation is vivid, the characters fun to follow, the plot relatively unique, and the action is incredibly creative for all its gratuitousness.
+Wicked City is that surreal picture you hope to find late at night on cable; a film that’s willing to go for the graphic adult content, but doesn’t play it up as a totally disgusting insult to your intelligence.
+The animation is vivid, the characters interesting to follow, the plot relatively weird, and the action is incredibly creative for all its gratuitousness.
 As far as anime with the cliche of tentacle rape goes, you can’t go much trashier and flashier than this.